fluid-project/EPUB/README.md

 ## Directory Structure

-This project is structured according to this scheme:
+This project is organized according to books and their resources:

         ./book-title
             - html